blopker/codebook/README.md

 Project-specific configuration is loaded from either `codebook.toml` or `.codebook.toml` in the project root.
 Codebook searches for this file starting from the current directory and moving up to parent directories.

 **Note:** Codebook picks which config to use on startup.
-If a config file is manually created or renamed (like switching between `codebook.toml` and `.codebook.toml`), restart your editor for the new file to be recognized.
+If a config file is manually created or renamed (like switching between `codebook.toml` and `.codebook.toml`), restart your editor (or the LSP server) for the new file to be recognized.

 ### Configuration Options